mihaildono/padawan-project/youngling/introduction.md

 3. Execute single expressions in console using `node` or press F12 in browser to open console.

 ## Array
-Unordered list of primitive values.
-We use it when we do not want a specific element, but just to bundle similar items into one place.
+Arrays are unordered lists of primitive values.
+We use it when we want to bundle similar items into one place without specific order.
 Array is denoted by the symbols `[]`

 Lottary example: [69, 31, 56, 76, 22] -> We want all the elements without
 specific order